tushan-shahid/next-news/README.md

 ## Next News - A web application built on Next.js

+Next News is a website made with Next.js that shows news about technology, business, sports, and memes.

 ## Getting Started

 To run the application, clone the repository to your local machine and run the following commands: